marcoalopez/chemical_age_script/README.md

 with an error below 0.1.
 It uses a bisection search algorithm* and returns the age in million years.

 **This means that the algorithm is pretty fast.
-Tipically, the script get an age in less than 15 guesses.*
+Tipically, the script gets an age in less than 15 guesses.*

 ## Download